Former Navy Seal’s Foundation Rescues Retired Canine Warriors

 The dogs, which had been deployed more than once in Afghanistan and Iraq, like their counterparts, had “saved hundreds of American lives,” Ritland said.

-Some of those dogs Ritland has taken in were rehabilitated and adopted by people who can provide the kind of home these former warriors need, usually experienced dog handlers without children or other pets.
+Some of those dogs Ritland has taken in were rehabilitated and adopted by people who could provide the kind of home these former warriors need, usually experienced dog handlers without children or other pets.

-Some of the challenges the dogs face during a working to retired transition include loud noise reactivity, tactile sensitivity (collar grabbing, feet, mouth, ears), perceived confrontational body language reactivity. extreme resource guarding (food, toys), aversion to being crated, grooming sensitivity, dog aggression (or hyper reactive to other live stimuli) environmental sensitivity (new environments or previous negatively associated ones) and even Post Traumatic Stress Disorder or PTSD.
+Some of the challenges the dogs face during a working to retired transition include loud noise reactivity, tactile sensitivity (collar grabbing, feet, mouth, ears), perceived confrontational body language reactivity, extreme resource guarding (food, toys), aversion to being crated, grooming sensitivity, dog aggression (or hyper reactive to other live stimuli), environmental sensitivity (new environments or previous negatively associated ones), and even post-traumatic stress disorder (PTSD).

-The dogs who won’t fit into a “forever family” are spending their retirement on Ritland’s ranch in Texas where casing bad guys is replaced with chasing balls or exploring the state-of-the-art facility he has built for the retired heroes.
+The dogs who won’t fit into a “forever family” are spending their retirement on Ritland’s ranch in Texas, where chasing bad guys is replaced with chasing balls or exploring the state-of-the-art facility he has built for the retired heroes.

-Like the now famous dog that some have dubbed Conan, the breeds Ritland trains are Belgian Malinois, German Shepards and Dutch Shepards — all three are highly intelligent and athletic.
+Like the now famous dog that some have dubbed Conan, the breeds Ritland trains are Belgian Malinois, German shepherds, and Dutch shepherd — all three are highly intelligent and athletic.

 On the website for his foundation — which is run by volunteers so that 85 to 90 percent of donations go directly to caring for the canines — Ritland shares stories about some of his dogs: